-Css animation is used in order to avoid overloading your service with big libraries for animating icons and loaders.
+CSS animation is used in order to avoid overloading your service with big libraries for animating icons and loaders.

-It’s implemented by setting the initial position of an element by id (0%), transition (50%) and final position (100%).
-To achieve smooth animation Initial and final values are equal.
+As you can see here, I use Keyframe Animation Syntax for animation.
+It is implemented by setting the initial position of an element by id (0%), transition (50%) and final position (100%).
+To achieve smooth animation, Initial and final values are equal.

-Here are some benefits of this approach:
+Here are some benefits of using SVG animation CSS approach:

-- You don’t need an external library
+- You do not need an external library.

-- Preprocessors (like Sass or Less) allow you to create variables
+- Preprocessors (like Sass or Less) allow you to create variables.

-- A lot of recalculation needs to be done if you adjust timing
+- A lot of recalculation needs to be done if you adjust timing.